zhenfeizhang/zhenfeizhang.github.io/groth16_wasm.md

 # Fast Client-Side Groth16 Prover: Zcash Circuit in Under 3 Seconds

-__tl;dr__: This framework enables proving 2^16 R1CS constraints in under 3 seconds in the browser, fully compatible with Gnark.
+__tl;dr__: This framework enables fast client-side Groth16 proving: 2^16 R1CS constraints can be processed in under 3 seconds directly in the browser.
+See the end of the document for detailed benchmark results and performance breakdowns.

 ## Background and Motivation
 Zero-knowledge proofs (ZKPs) are increasingly vital for blockchain and privacy-preserving applications.
 Yet, generating Groth16 proofs directly in the browser has historically been slow and impractical.
 Previous efforts to compile Go ([gnark](https://github.com/Consensys/gnark)) or Rust ([arkworks](https://github.com/arkworks-rs)) Groth16 provers to WASM resulted in single-threaded execution, leading to significant performance bottlenecks.
 For instance, proving a typical [Zcash-like circuit](https://zips.z.cash/protocol/protocol.pdf) with ~2^16 constraints could take about one minute in the browser—far too slow for a good user experience or for timely blockchain operations, where block finality is often just 10 seconds.
 As a result, private payment protocols on Ethereum are forced to rely on relayers (compromising privacy) or use fixed-size notes to work around these limitations.